rebolek/REN/readme.md

 ###String

 There are two types of string.
 Single line and multi line.
 Single line string tarts and ends with quotes.
 Multiline string starts with `{` and ends with `}`.
 String is UTF-8 encoded.
-Special characters are escaped with `^` (see table below).
+Special characters are escaped with `^` (see table below)

     "single line"